• Skip to primary navigation

 Easy, tasty, and convenient.
 I like to order one of the bento specials that have a mix of nigiri and rolls.
 In addition to sushi, they are popular for chirashi bowls.

-These are great date night spots, meeting up with friends for sushi spots.
-This $50-100 category offers the widest range, both in terms of pricing and menu items.
+These are great date night or meeting up with friends for sushi type spots.
+This $50-150 category offers the widest range, both in terms of pricing and menu offerings.

 @Sushi

-Omakase at @Sushi runs about $90 a person.
+Omakase at @Sushi is $150 a person.
 It is an extremely good value and just super delicious!
 You must go here.
 Run by a gracious husband (previously at Maru Sushi) and wife team, this place feels like a local secret for sushi lovers.
+Every omakase thoughtfully finishes with a little bowl of rice with wagyu and a quail egg.
 You'll walk out of here happy.
+BYOB.

 Uni nigiri at Sushi ii.